cloudflare/cloudflare-docs/content/queues/configuration/configure-queues.md

 - {{<code>}}max_concurrency{{</code>}} {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - The maximum number of concurrent consumers allowed to run at once.
 Leaving this unset will mean that the number of invocations will scale to the [currently supported maximum](/queues/platform/limits/).
-  - Refer to [Consumer concurrency](/queues/reference/consumer-concurrency/) for more information on how consumers autoscale, particularly when messages are retried.
+  - Refer to [Consumer concurrency](/queues/configuration/consumer-concurrency/) for more information on how consumers autoscale, particularly when messages are retried.

 {{</definitions>}}

 ## Pull-based

 A queue can have a HTTP-based consumer that pulls from the queue.
 This consumer can be any HTTP-speaking service that can communicate over the Internet.
-Review the [pull consumers](/queues/reference/pull-consumers/) to learn how to configure a pull-based consumer.
+Review [Pull consumers](/queues/configuration/pull-consumers/) to learn how to configure a pull-based consumer.